kenlukas/teractf/CTFs/teractf2025/Pwn-FTW/README.md

 Wow!
 Have a flag: teractf{1_gue55_ur_init_2_w1n_1
 ```

 > NOTE2: Notice how the flag doesn't end with a "}"?
-That's because the goofball who wrote the code (read: me), made the buffer for the flag too small. :rage: :rage: :rage: It's set at 32 bytes but the flag is 33 characters and needs to end in a null byte (\0), so it needs 34 characters.
-So everyone that sent me the flag from above, I gave the "t}" to them.
-Some figured it out on their on...Kudos to them!
+That's because the goofball who wrote the code (read: me) made the buffer for the flag too small. :rage: :rage: :rage: It's set at 32 bytes, but the flag is 33 characters and needs to end in a null byte (\0), so it needs 34 characters.
+So everyone who sent me the flag from above, I gave the "t}" to them.
+Some figured it out on their own...Kudos to them!

 **teractf{1_gue55_ur_init_2_w1n_1t}**